-- a) establish systems and controls for maintaining an accurate and up to date records of Investors and any monies or virtual assets/digital tokens held in relation to Investors; - ensure Investors' monies and virtual assets/digital tokens are properly safeguarded from conversion or inappropriate use by any person, including but not limited to implementing multi-signature arrangements; - establish and maintain with a registered Receiving Bank one or more trust accounts, designated for the monies received from Investors; - d) ensure that the trust accounts under paragraph 20.1(c) are administered by a trustee or Central Securities Depository registered by the Commission; - e) only release the funds to the Issuer after the following conditions are fulfilled: - The targeted amount sought to be raised has been met; and - ii.
-There is no material change relating to the DAOP or the Issuer during the offer period
+a) establish systems and controls for maintaining an accurate and up to date records of Investors and any monies or virtual assets/digital tokens held in relation to Investors;

+- ensure Investors' monies and virtual assets/digital tokens are properly safeguarded from conversion or inappropriate use by any person, including but not limited to implementing multisignature arrangements; - establish and maintain with a registered Receiving Bank one or more trust accounts, designated for the monies received from Investors; - d) ensure that the trust accounts under paragraph 24.1.c are administered by a trustee or custodian registered by the Commission; - e) only release the funds to the Issuer after the following conditions are fulfilled: - i.
+The targeted amount sought to be raised has been met; and - ii.
+There is no material change relating to the DAOP or the Issuer during the offer period - f) in relation to Investors' virtual asset/digital token: - i. ensure that the token holders' virtual asset/digital tokens are properly segregated and safeguarded from conversion or inappropriate use by any person; - ii. establish and maintain a sufficiently and verifiably secured storage medium designated to store virtual assets/digital assets from Investors; and - iii. establish system and controls for maintaining accurate and up-to- date records of client's virtual assets/digital tokens held.

-- f) in relation to Investors' virtual asset/digital token: - i. ensure that the token holders' virtual asset/digital tokens are properly segregated and safeguarded from conversion or inappropriate use by any person; - ii. establish and maintain a sufficiently and verifiably secured storage medium designated to store virtual assets/digital assets from Investors; and - iii. establish system and controls for maintaining accurate and up-to-date records of client's virtual assets/digital tokens held. - 20.2 For the purpose of subparagraph 20.1(e)(ii), a material change may include any of the following matters: - a) The discovery of a false or misleading statement in any disclosures in relation to the DAOP, the DAO project or the Issuer; - b) The discovery of any material omission of information that may affectInvestors; or - c) Any material development in the circumstances relating to the DAOP, DAO project or the Issuer. - 20.3 Notwithstanding paragraph 20.1(e), a DAOP may impose any other additional condition precedent before releasing the fund, provided that they serve the token holders' interest.
+- 24.2 For the purpose of subparagraph 24.1(e)(ii), a material change may include any of the following matters: - a) The discovery of a false or misleading statement in any disclosures in relation to the DAOP, the DAO project or the Issuer; - b) The discovery of any material omission of information that may affect Investors; or - c) Any material development in the circumstances relating to the DAOP, DAO project or the Issuer. - 24.3 Notwithstanding paragraph 24.1(e), a DAOP may impose any other additional condition precedent before releasing the fund, provided that they serve the token holders' interest.

-21.0 Custody of virtual asset/digital token
+25.0 Custody of Virtual/Digital Assets

-- 21.1 A DAOP may appoint a digital asset custodian registered with the Commission to provide custody of the token holders' virtual assets/digital tokens. - 21.2 Where a DAOP chooses to provide its own custody services to the token holders, the DAOP shall comply with the Requirements for Digital Asset Custodian setout under these Rules.
+- 25.1 A DAOP may appoint a digital asset custodian registered with the Commission to provide custody of the token holders' virtual assets/digital tokens. - 25.2 Where a DAOP chooses to provide its own custody services to the token holders, the DAOP shall comply with the Requirements for Digital Asset Custodian set out under these Rules.

-22.0 Supplementary white paper
+26.0 Supplementary White Paper

-- 22.1 Where a supplementary white paper has been furnished to the DAOP and the Commission, and before the issue of virtual assets/digital tokens, the DAOP shall notify the DAO applicant that: - a) a supplementary white paper is available on the platform; and - b) the applicant may withdraw his application for the subscription of the virtual asset/digital token within five (5) business days from the date of receipt of the notice. - 22.2 If the applicant withdraws his application pursuant to paragraph 22.1(b), the DAOP shall, within five (5) business days, refund to the applicant any amount that the applicant has paid for the purposes of the DAO.
+- 26.1 Where a supplementary white paper has been furnished to the DAOP and the Commission, and before the issuance of virtual assets/digital tokens, the DAOP shall notify the DAO applicant that: - a) a supplementary white paper is available on the platform; and - b) the applicant may withdraw its application for the subscription of the virtual asset/digital token within five (5) business days from the date of receipt of the notice.

+26.2 If the applicant withdraws its application pursuant to paragraph 26.1(b), the DAOP shall, within five (5) business days, refund to the applicant any amount that the applicant has paid for the purposes of the DAO.

-23.0 Register of initial token holders
+27.0 Register of Initial Token Holders